 Grant Frog Help Center

-Foundation Discovery is a powerful tool in Grant Frog that helps you find and research foundations and grants to identify new funding opportunities for your organization.
+Funder Intelligence is a powerful tool in Grant Frog that helps you find and research foundations and grants to identify new funding opportunities for your organization.

-Foundation Discovery is a powerful tool within Grant Frog that helps you find and research foundations and grants to identify new funding opportunities for your organization.
+Funder Intelligence is a powerful tool within Grant Frog that helps you find and research foundations and grants to identify new funding opportunities for your organization.
 This feature provides access to foundation grant data, allowing you to filter and search foundations using multiple criteria.

 Getting Started